castlehunter/HTML-CSS-StoreFront/README.md

-# A storefront website made with JavaScript
+# A storefront website: HTML, CSS